GloryOfNight/UE4_AndroidInAppUpdates/README.md

 # Troubleshoot
 For troubleshoot please check this page of Google Documentation: [Troubleshoot](https://developer.android.com/guide/app-bundle/in-app-updates#troubleshoot).
 If that will not help, please left your problem in Issue section of repository.

+# Support
+Feel free to do PR into this repository.
+Also feel free to use this plugin in you're own developer needs.
+If you having some troubles with plugin or want some feature use Issues section.

+You can support this project by giving it a star.